 - If parental substitutes count, there's Yayoi from Koe de Oshigoto!, who reveals a few choice anecdotes about her little sister Kanna to their co-workers.

-- Pokémon: "Don't forget to change your—" "Alright, mom!
+- "Don't forget to change your" "Alright, mom!
 Jeez!"
 Done regardless of who (friends, neighbors) or what (television cameras) is nearby, either.
 In the English dub, Delia is reminding Ash to change his underwear.
 In the original Japanese, she's reminding him to brush his teeth.
+The English dub exaggerated this as it has Delia embarrassing Ash more than she originally did.

 - Umi's Sickeningly Sweethearts parents in Magic Knight Rayearth.
 Their daughter is almost squicked when they act like 15-year-olds around her.

 - You think these others have it bad?
 Try being a girl with a father who can summon waves out of nowhere, is a total spaz, insists you're a man, and lives in your school so you won't be able to get rid of him!
 Ryuunosuke Fujinami from Urusei Yatsura is the girl in question, and she doesn't like it.

 - Soun Tendo sometimes is like this too, but it's more about him being both very old-fashioned and very melodramatic.
 Oh, and arranging his daughter Akane's marriage to Ranma without really asking her first.
 Akane cares for him more than Ranma does for Genma, but such stuff won't be forgiven ever.